o-ran-sc/nonrtric/docs/installation-guide.rst

 The example above is just an example to start some of the components.
 For more information on running and configuring the functions can be found in the README file in the "`docker-compose <https://gerrit.o-ran-sc.org/r/gitweb?p=nonrtric.git;a=tree;f=docker-compose>`_" folder, and on the `wiki page <nonrtricwikidocker_>`_

+However, the 'Helm in Kubernetes' approach above is the preferred method to install SMO & NONRTRIC functions.